Accessibility Statement

 3.2 Disproportionate burden

-No disproportionate burden exception is currently applied.
+No disproportionate burden exception applies at this time.

 3.3 Content not within the scope of applicable legislation